JuliaDynamics/NetworkDynamics.jl/docs/src/heterogeneous_system.md

 We start by setting up a simple system of Kuramoto oscillators.

 ```@example heterogeneous_system
-using NetworkDynamics, OrdinaryDiffEq, Plots, LightGraphs
+using NetworkDynamics, OrdinaryDiffEq, Plots, Graphs

 N = 8